danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 p <- 15
 ```

 The **grouping variable *X*** has been already simulated in Scenario 1.
-The **multivariate categorical random variable *Y***, are instead simulated according to the above description for the Scenario 3.
+The **multivariate categorical random variable *Y***, is instead simulated according to the above description for the Scenario 3.
 In particular:

 ``` r
 tensor_data <- matrix(0,n,p)